samestrin/llm-pdf-ocr-api/README.md

 ## Deploy to DigitalOcean App Platform

-Click this button to deploy the project to your Digital Ocean account:
+Click this button to deploy the project to your Digital Ocean account.
+Please note your resource instance needs at least 4GB of RAM.

 [![Deploy to DO](https://www.deploytodo.com/do-btn-blue.svg)](https://cloud.digitalocean.com/apps/new?repo=https://github.com/samestrin/llm-pdf-ocr-api-digitalocean/tree/main&refcode=2d3f5d7c5fbe)